 Child Nutrition Program

-The Child Nutrition and WIC Reauthorization Act of 2010 include The Healthy, Hunger-Free Kids Act which ensures that students will receive a consistent message about healthy choices.
+The Child Nutrition and WIC Reauthorization Act of 2010 includes The Healthy, Hunger-Free Kids Act which ensures that students will receive a consistent message about healthy choices.
 It continues to underscore our national health responsibility to provide healthy school meals.
-Because obesity rates have increased significantly in adolescents, meals must be consistent with the Recommended Dietary Allowances, the calorie goals and the Dietary Guidelines for Americans.
+Because obesity rates have increased significantly in adolescents, meals must be consistent with the Recommended Dietary Allowances, the calorie goals and Dietary Guidelines for Americans.
 The St. Mary Parish Child Nutrition Program provides a minimum of 1/4 of the child's daily nutritional needs for breakfast and 1/3 for lunch.

 The Healthy, Hunger-Free Kids Act (HHFKA) provided schools and local educational agencies (LEAs) that predominately serve low-income children with a new option for meal certification.
 Under the Community Eligibility Provision (CEP), schools do not collect or process meal applications for free and reduced-price meals served under the National School Lunch Program (NSLP) and School Breakfast Program (SBP).

 Instead, schools serve all meals at no cost and are reimbursed using a formula based on the percentage of students identified as eligible for free meals using direct certification and other lists of eligible students (migrant, homeless and foster).
 Currently, St. Mary Parish has all schools participating in CEP.